 The situation can change quickly so researchers must also prepare to delay and potentially shut down research activities.
-The University is encouraging social distancing as a measure to help disrupt the chain of transmission of COVID-19 in an effort to protect vulnerable individuals and to reduce overburden on our health care system.

 We continue to provide existing research services to ensure research continuity; thus, all Office of Research units (Office of Research Services; Research Innovation Office; Office of Research, Agri-Food Partnership; Animal Care Services; and the Research Ethics Board) remain operational.

 During these exceptional circumstances service delivery may be delayed, and we appreciate your patience.

 The Office of Research remains deeply committed to supporting the University of Guelph research community — the health and safety of University of Guelph researchers and our broader group of research stakeholders remain our top priority.